Stockholm Pride

-Stockholm Pride (styled as STHLM Pride) is an annual gay pride festival held in Stockholm, the capital of Sweden.
-Since the start in 1998, Stockholm Pride has grown.
-In 2014, some 60,000 participated and 600,000 followed the parade at the streets.
+Stockholm Pride (styled as STHLM Pride) is an annual LGBT pride festival, put on by the non-profit Stockholm Pride Association, held in Stockholm, the capital of Sweden.
+Since 1998, Stockholm Pride has grown and is now the largest pride event in Scandinavia.
+The event now involves approximately 60,000 parade participants and 600,000 attendees.
+It takes place in late July or early August.